DimeSave/Dime/README.md

 3. Check the 'issues' tab for pending tasks and features to work on.

 ## Contributing
-We welcome contributions from the community.
+Contributions are only limited to team members for the period of the hackathon.
+In the future, we will welcome contributions from the community.
 Please read our contributing guidelines and submit pull requests to our repository.

 ## License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 License - see the LICENSE file for details.